ImpactIntel-AI/customer_churn_prediction_model/README.md

   2. Tenure
   3. Total Charges

-  ### 🧮 Confusion Matrix Breakdown
+  ### Confusion Matrix Breakdown

 |              | Predicted: Stay | Predicted: Leave |
 |--------------|------------------|------------------|
 | **Actual: Stay** | ✅ 944 correct  | ❌ 92 wrong     |
 | **Actual: Leave** | ❌ 192 wrong   | ✅ 181 correct   |

-> 🤖 The model correctly predicted 80% of the cases — the robot was right most of the time!
+> The model correctly predicted 80% of the cases — the robot was right most of the time!

+## Business Recommendations

+Based on the insights and model findings, here are data-driven actions to reduce churn:

+1. **Offer incentives for long-term contracts**
+   Encourage customers to switch from month-to-month to annual or two-year plans using discounts or bundled offers.

+2. **Target customers with short tenure**
+   Design onboarding and engagement campaigns to retain customers during their first 3 months — the most vulnerable period for churn.

+3. **Reassess pricing models for high-charge users**
+   Churners tend to pay more monthly.
+Consider flexible plans or loyalty rewards for high-value customers.

+4. **Enhance fiber optic service satisfaction**
+   Since fiber optic users are churning more, investigate and address service quality, outages, or customer service issues.

+5. **Automate churn prediction alerts**
+   Integrate the Random Forest model into CRM systems to flag high-risk users for proactive customer retention efforts.

+6. **Continue monitoring, retraining, and validating**
+   Regularly retrain the model with new data to keep predictions current and actionable.

+---

 ## How to Run This Project